In the Frig – Awesome Slow Cooker Pot Roast (Recipe)

 (Modified from the original recipe found on allrecipes.com)

 Whenever my husband says “I think we will have pot roast tonite” I get so excited.
 I love how the house smells all day.
-It starts out as just a fragrance, but by the end of the day, it’s a full-on assault to the senses.
-The process starts with my hubby rolling out of the bed on Sunday morning announcing, it’s time to make the roast.
+It starts out as just a fragrance, but by the end of the day, it’s a full-on assault of the senses.
+The process starts with my hubby rolling out of the bed on Sunday morning announcing, “it’s time to make the roast.”
 On this particular morning, he had leftover bacon grease from breakfast from the day before (Nueske’s bacon and homemade blueberry pancakes!), so he flours, salts and peppers the beef (5 1/2 lbs of pot roast) then sears the roast in the bacon fat in a skillet (don’t use a non-stick skillet – if you do, you won’t get a good sear).

 The other ingredients include:

-- a one ounce package of dry onion soup mix,
+• a one ounce package of dry onion soup mix,

-- 1 1/4 cup of beef broth,
+• 1 1/4 cup of beef broth,

-- 4 cloves of garlic
+• 4 cloves of garlic

-- 1 medium-sized onion.
+• 1 medium-sized onion.

 What’s next?
 Cook on a low setting for about 10 hours.
 Yes, I know, sounds like a long time, right?
 It is, especially as the aroma starts really developing and permeating the house.
 You can cook on the high setting for about 3 to 5 hours, depending on your crock pot.
 If you go for the low and slow option, then make this recipe on a Sunday morning or a day where you can let it cook all day.
 Of course, if you cook it on a weekend or a day off, then you can go into and dip your spoon into the toffee-colored creamy goodness.
 My hubby ran off quickly to the store to pick up rolls to sop up the gravy.
 The roast had been cooking about 9 hours at this point.
 As soon as he left, I ran in, grabbed a tablespoon and slurped three healthy spoonfuls of gravy!
 It was so good!
 And I think the “sneaking in” part made it taste even better!